 We will look at each of these three categories in turn.
 These recommendations relate to a healthy adult dog.
 The exercise needs for a puppy are different due to the fact that they are still growing and developing.
 See the bottom of this article for details of how to exercise a puppy.

-For older senior dogs from around 7 to 8 years of age on the volume of exercise needed will decrease.
+For older senior dogs from around 7 to 8 years of age, the volume of exercise needed will decrease.
 However, it is still crucial to provide sufficient exercise to maintain a healthy weight and to keep muscle and tendons supple and strong.
-See the bottom of this article for more on the exercise needs of an older Australian Shepherd.
+Below will be more on the exercise needs of an older Australian Shepherd.

 Herding dog behavior problems

 Lack of activity is the main reason why people find it difficult to handle their Australian Shepherd.
 Failure to provide for their physical and mental needs will make them restless and agitated which may lead to several bad behavior problems such as chewing furniture, ripping clothes, excessive barking and nipping.
 Also, being a herding dog if they are bored they will look for something to herd such as the other family pets or people.
 Read “Herding dog behavior problems” for more information.

 Can an Australian Shepherd be overexcercised

 Is it possible to over-exercise your Aussie Shepherd?
 Over-exercising any dog can have severe consequences such as muscle, tendon and joint injury, overheating and heatstroke and even collapse.
 It is important for a dog owner to know the signs to watch for to prevent over-exercising their dog.
 Read “Over exercised dog symptoms” to learn more about potential problems and solutions.